usnistgov/BF/content/en/Info/BF Classes/_MEM/MMN.md

 	</tr>
 	<tr>
 			<td>Data </td>
-	<td>Data operand – The data value of an object – stored in object's memory.</td>
+	<td>Data operand – The data value of an object – i.e., the actual value that is stored in memory.</td>
 	</tr>
 	<tr>
 			<td>Address </td>
 	<td>Address operand attribute – The memory address for an object.
-It is data of another object, the object's pointer, used to reference and traverse the object.</td>
+Its value is data of another object -- the object's pointer, used to reference and traverse it.</td>
 	</tr>
 	<tr>
 			<td>Size </td>
-	<td>Size operand – The memory size of an object – the number of bytes allocated for an object in memory.
-Its value is contained by (is data of) of another object.</td>
+	<td>Size operand – The size of an object – i.e., the amount of memory allocated for an object.
+Its value is data of another object.</td>
 	</tr>
 	<tr>
 			<td><strong>Causes</strong></td>